Chamal1120/slnic-decoder/README.md

 ## Prerequisites

 1. Flutter SDK 3.6.0 or above
-2. Android Studio
+2. Android Studio Latest
-3. Code editor that supports Flutter Development (ex: VsCode, Android Studio's Editor, Neovim)
+3. Code editor that supports Flutter Development (VS Code, Android Studio, etc.)
-4. Emulator configured through Android studio or AVD Manager (Physical device with ADB enabled works too but not recommended)
+4. Emulator configured through Android studio or AVD Manager (or a physical device)

 ## Steps

-1. Follow step 1 and 2 from [Compile from source](#compile-from-source)
+1. Follow step 1 and 2 from [compile from source](#compile-from-source).
 2. Run the emulator or connect your physical device:

 ```bash